MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ```

 Use the program to find a factor of 21.
 To simplify the code, assume that you know the number of valid items, $M$.
 In this case, $M=4$, since there are two factors, 3 and 7, plus 1 and 21 itself.

-> [!IMPORTANT]
-> In order to be able to use operations from the numerics library (or any other library besides the standard library), you need to make sure the corresponding package has been [added to your project](xref:microsoft.quantum.user-guide-qdk.overview#installation).
-For a quick way to do so in VS Code, open the terminal from within your project and run the following command: `dotnet add package Microsoft.Quantum.Numerics`

 ### Run the program with Visual Studio or Visual Studio Code